ChrisSHughes/COMP3015/README.md

 This project uses a Vertices and Fragment shader file to calculate the Ambient, Diffuse and Specular lighting, and applies it to the Objects in the scene.
 The lighting valuers are multiplied with the corrisponding Matarial values given to each object to change how the light interacts with the object.

+<H1> 11/05/2023 </H1>
+adding on from the above, i have used shader files to add fog around my imported objects, as well as applying textures to each of the objects in the scene.
+I have also got a noise based cloud system in place on a Skybox, newly implemented into this project.

 <H1> What do i expect to get? </H1>

-I imagine i will probably get around 40 - 46 marks for this module, due to how difficult it was to learn this.
+I imagine i will probably get around 40 - 50 marks for this module, due to how difficult it was to learn this.
 I found it incredibly difficult to be learning both c++ AND OpenGL at the same time.